brutesque/docker-swarm-over-vpn-mesh/README.md

 - implement traefikv2
     - usersfile as secret
     - get traefik working on workers using limited docker socket
-- clear duckdns record if vps using the ip address gets destroyed
+- clear duckdns record if vps using the ip address gets destroyed.
+(To prevent having a link from our domain to an ip that is no longer ours)